 New IFRS accounting standards effective after 1 April 2024 and not early adopted i.
-Amendment to IFRS 16 - Leases on sale and leaseback ii.
-Amendment to IAS 1 - Non-current liabilities with covenants
+Amendment to IFRS 16 - Leases on sale and leaseback

-These amendments include requirements for sale and leaseback transactions in IFRS 16 to explain how an entity accounts for a sale and leaseback after the date of the transaction Sale and leaseback transactions where some or all the lease payments are variable lease payments that do not depend on an index or rate are most likely to be impacted.
+These amendments include requirements for sale and leaseback transactions in IFRS 16 to explain how an entity accounts for a sale and leaseback after the date of the transaction.

+Sale and leaseback transactions where some or all the lease payments are variable lease payments that do not depend on an index or rate are most likely to be impacted.